hov1417/picotcpls/README.md

 #### Multipath

 Multipath can be seamlessly enabled by opening streams on different destinations of the same TCPLS connection.
+There is two multipath mode.
+One that gives a global ordering for all stream data, such that you can schedule your application data in any stream.

+To enable it, both the client and the server have to set it on the tcpls
+object:

+`tcpls->enable_multipath=1`

 Sending over the different streams would make the TCPLS aggregates the bandwith of the different TCP connection, assuming the internal reordering buffer does not reach its size limit (currently unspecified).

+If `tcpls->enable_multipath=0` is configured on both peer, the you must take care of sending a application-level object within the same stream, since ordering is only guaranteed per-stream.
+This is more efficient is some context, but require a bit more work at the application layer.

-The current implementation logic is to make the sender multipath aware, and the receiver passive.
+The current implementation logic is to make the sender multipath aware, and the receiver agnostic.
 That is, the only control the receiver has on the multipath notion is from the scheduler used when calling `tcpls_receive`.
-This scheduler can be set by the receiver TODO
+This scheduler can be set by the receiver TODO.

 ### Sending / receiving data